 If the article exists in article master, then a popup will be displayed will all the available dimensions and user has to select a dimension from list, then values will get assigned to position.

-If the article does not exist in article data, then tool will ask user to save newly entered article as project specific article and it will get assigned to positon even if user not saving it.
+If the article does not exist in article data, then tool will ask user to save newly entered article as project specific article and it will get assigned to position even if user not saving it.

 Creating detail KZ Positions

-User can also create detail KZ positons in this section using accessories feature from article. user has to select a base position enter an article which is having accessories, then a popup will get displayed with available articles and user has enter dimensions if not available and quantity for every article.
+User can also create detail KZ positon in this section using accessories feature from article.
+User has to select a base position enter an article which is having accessories, then a popup will get displayed with available articles and user has to enter dimensions if not available and quantity for every article.